Meet The Residents Of A Norwegian Island Who Want To Kill Time — Literally

 Time Is Constant, But How We Perceive It Varies

-Kjell Ove Hveding spearheaded the No Time campaign and presented his petition to a member of Parliament on June 13.
+Kjell Ove Hveding spearheaded the No Time campaign and presented his petition to a member of parliament on June 13.
 During the endless summer days, islanders meet up at all hours and the conventions of time are meaningless, Hveding says.

 He wants to formally eradicate time and boost residents' flexibility.

-Note: An earlier version of this story mistakenly said that during the 69 days following the summer solstice, from May 18 to July 26, darkness never falls across the sky in Sommaroy.
-Actually, that time period leads up to and follows the summer solstice and is 70 days.